arshadrayyan/Python-Flask/README.md

 To Request the Page Using GET Method in Python Flask.

-For Outcome follow the Steps mentioned Above, After the Below Directory.
+For Outcome follow the Steps After the Below Directory.

 Navigate the Project Directory cd HTTP Methods\GET